Things Not to Do in Dubrovnik: 40 Local Tips to Avoid Tourist Mistakes

 Insider's Guide on What Not to Do in Dubrovnik

-While many travellers arrive armed with “must-see” and “top things to do in Dubrovnik” lists, my experience as a local Dubrovnik guide and driver, combined with countless conversations with visitors from around the world, has shown me that an unforgettable trip to Dubrovnik isn’t shaped only by what you do, but also by what you avoid.
+While many travellers arrive armed with “things to do in Dubrovnik” lists, my experience as a local Dubrovnik guide has shown me that an unforgettable trip to Dubrovnik isn’t shaped only by what you do, but also by what you avoid.

-Here are 40 things not to do in Dubrovnik, along with practical tips to help you avoid them and enjoy the city far more comfortably.
+Here are 40 things not to do in Dubrovnik, along with practical tips to help you avoid them and enjoy the area far more meaningfully.

 Don't Visit Dubrovnik in Peak Summer if the Crowds and Heat Bother You!